 Brooklands Museum is the home of the world's first racetrack which opened in June 1907.
 At that time motor engineering was in its infancy and designers wanted a place where they could experiment and innnovate with this exciting new technology.
-Incredibly, in February 1913, driver Percy Lambert reached a speed of 103.84mph on the track - if you've ever seen a classic car from that era you're probably amazed as I am that they were even capable of those kinds of speeds.
+Incredibly, in February 1913, driver Percy Lambert reached a speed of 103.84mph on the track - if you've ever seen a classic car from that era you'll be as amazed as I am that they were capable of those kinds of speeds.
 A community of racing specialists grew up around Brooklands, which became a hub of innovation in the field of motor racing and later aircraft design and manufacture.
 Dam buster Barnes Wallis, inventor of the 'Bouncing Bomb', was based there during the Second World War, designing military aircraft for Armstrong-Vickers including the Wellington bomber.
-The last Wellington bomber to see active service is now on display in the Aircraft Factory at Brooklands Museum (pictured above).
+The last Wellington bomber to see active service (pictured above) is on display in the Aircraft Factory at Brooklands Museum.

 Brooklands commissioned me to work with them on a review of the museum's learning programme.
 The museum has an incredible collection that tells stories of human innovation and endeavour in the fields of science and engineering and wanted to put this at the heart of its programme for schools.
 As with many independent museums, financial sustainability is a constant challenge and the museum leadership team wanted to maximise the impact of its learning offer.
 This was partly to generate revenue but primarily rooted in the understanding that being able to demonstrate impact against a compelling mission supports fundraising, sponsorship, and meaningful partnerships.